 Apollo Career Center does not require a student to have vaccinations to attend classes.
 However, some programs require certain vaccinations before students can begin their clinical/externships.
+For specific vaccination requirements, please contact the appropriate Program Manager.

 ADMISSION BY EXCEPTION - ADULT DIPLOMA PROGRAM